 At Red Hill Field Primary School we aim to create 'Everyday Excellence' for all members of our school community.
 We believe the values of Respect, Harmony and Fulfilment underpin everything which leads to personal success.
 Relationships and Sex Education (RSE) is an integral part of our Personal, Social and Health Education (PSHE) curriculum includes cross curricular links to Science, Computing, P.E. and RE.
 The programme is set within a moral framework and matched to the pupils' level of maturity.
 It enables pupils to develop essential life skills for building and maintaining positive, enjoyable, respectful and non-exploitative relationships.
 It equips pupils with information and skills they need to understand about themselves, their peers and people they meet in the wider community.
 It explores risks, choices, rights, responsibilities and attitudes.
 It will help pupils to develop skills to keep themselves and others safer, physically and emotionally, both on and off line.
 Relationships Education enables pupils to explore their own attitudes and those of others respectfully.
+Relationships Education makes a major contribution to fulfilling our school's mission statement which is 'learning together to achieve our dreams.'
 It enables us as a school to be able to engage in discussion about the world around us and by showing kindness, empathy and compassion for others it allows us the opportunity to be able to be the best that we can be.
 This policy reflects the requirements of the DfE Relationships education, relationships and sex education (RSE) and health education 2020 mandate.